 ssMaritime.com & ssMaritime.net

 Author’s private collection

-This beautifully crafted ship, the much loved T.S.M.V.
-Empress of Australia, MV Empress and MV Royal Pacific eventually served a good 27 years and had it not been for an off course fishing vessel, she may still be sailing today, but that was not to be!
+This beautifully crafted ship that was the much loved T.S.M.V.
+Empress of Australia, MV Empress and MV Royal Pacific eventually served 27 years and had it not been for an off course fishing vessel with a captain who should have been thrown into Jail for life, she may still have sailed on for many years to come, but that was just not to be!

+ssMaritime.com & ssMaritime.net